Apiaceae: Classification and phylogeny

 Apioideae is by far the largest subfamily with about 90% of the genera.
 Most subsequent studies have supported this division, although leaving some genera unplaced.
 A 2021 study suggested the relationships shown in the following cladogram.

 The Platysace clade and the genera Klotzschia and Hermas fell outside the four subfamilies.
 It was suggested that they could be accommodated in subfamilies of their own.
 Phlyctidocarpa was formerly placed in the subfamily Apioideae, but if kept there makes Apioideae paraphyletic.
 It could be placed in an enlarged Saniculoideae, or restored to Apioideae if the latter were expanded to include Saniculoideae.

 The subfamilies can be further divided into tribes and clades, with many clades falling outside formally recognized tribes.

+Evolution

+The earliest fossils of the group, represented by pollen, date to the Eocene epoch, though the family itself is estimated to have originated during the Late Cretaceous, likely in Australasia.

 Genera

 The number of genera accepted by sources varies.
 As of December 2022, Plants of the World Online (PoWO) accepted 444 genera, while GRIN Taxonomy accepted 462.
 The PoWO genera are not a subset of those in GRIN; for example, Haloselinum is accepted by PoWO but not by GRIN, while Halosciastrum is accepted by GRIN but not by PoWO, which treats it as a synonym of Angelica.
 The Angiosperm Phylogeny Website had an "approximate list" of 446 genera.